near/NEPs/0264-promise_gas_ratio.md

 What needs to be addressed before this gets merged:
 - How much refactoring exactly is needed to handle this pattern?
-    - Can we keep a queue of receipt and action indices with their respective ratios and update their gas values after the current method is executed?
+    - Can we keep a queue of receipt and action indices with their respective weights and update their gas values after the current method is executed?
 Is there a cleaner way to handle this while keeping order?
 - Do we want to attach the gas lost due to precision on division to any function?

 What would be addressed in future independently of the solution:
-- How many users would expect the ability to refund part of the gas after the initial transaction? (is this worth considering the API difference of using fractions rather than ratios)
+- How many users would expect the ability to refund part of the gas after the initial transaction? (is this worth considering the API difference of using fractions rather than weights)
-- Will ratios be an intuitive experience for developers?
+- Will weights be an intuitive experience for developers?

 # Future possibilities
 [future-possibilities]: #future-possibilities